peiyaoli2/Lyrics/README.md

 There are several helper functions and a main function in our program.

 ### rank_terms
+This is a helper function.
 ### get_descriptor
+This is a helper function.
 ### plot_top_term_weights
+This is a helper function.
 ### run_lyrics
+This is the main function.

 ## Contributors
 * Peiyao Li (peiyaol2)